witnet/web3-jsonrpc-gateway/README.md

 - `ETHERS_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
 - `ETHERS_GAS_PRICE_FACTOR`: multiplier applied to estimated gas price, if `ETHERS_ESTIMATE_GAS_PRICE` is `true`.
 - `ETHERS_MOCK_FILTERS`: makes `eth_getFilterChanges` to always return latest known block.
-- `ETHERS_NUM_ADDRESSES`: number of wallet addresses to be handled by the server, derived from path '`m/44'/60'/0'/0/*`'.
+- `EVM_CALL_INTERLEAVE_BLOCKS`: number of blocks before latest knwon upon which EVM read-only calls will be bound to; this variable defaults to zero.

 ## Pre-configured JSON-RPC provider gateways: